JaronVW/IT-research-vector-search-engine/README.md

     node .
     ```

+ 3. Import the included SQL file to create the tables and insert the data

- 3. Open the index.html file in your browser
+ 4. Open the index.html file in your browser

 ## How to use